Meet our partners fighting for wildlife on the frontline overseas.

 Conservation on the frontline in some of the most remote islands in the world.

-Lying north-west of Tahiti, the Marquesas Islands comprises 15 islands mostly of volcanic origin that have experienced extreme wildlife loss due to predation by introduced species such as cats and rats.
+Lying more than 1,400km north-west of Tahiti, the 12 islands of the Marquesas Archipelago are mostly of volcanic origin.
+Like many islands across the Pacific, their wildlife has been decimated by predation from introduced species such as cats and rats.

 Dian Fossey Gorilla Fund International, Rwanda

 Humans and gorillas share 98% of the same DNA.
 But sadly, it is mainly human-created threats that are driving this great African ape towards extinction.
-Gorillas are being hunted by poachers, fall victim to snares set to catch other wildlife and are even suffering from the impacts of disease from surrounding human communities that enter their habitat.
+Gorillas are hunted by poachers, fall victim to snares set to catch other wildlife, are collateral damage in civil conflict and can suffer from diseases carried by people when they enter gorilla habitats.

 Tree Kangaroo Conservation Program, Papua New Guinea

 Papua New Guinea's wildlife and its people face growing threats from unregulated development, particularly logging and mining; high levels of poverty; limited access to health and education; and the absence of sustainable alternative incomes.
-The Matschie’s Tree-kangaroo is among the species that have suffered a marked decline from hunting and habitat loss, although the population is now considered stable.
+The Matschie’s Tree-kangaroo is among the species that have suffered from hunting and habitat loss, although the population is now considered stable.
 It is the species that led to the creation of the Tree Kangaroo Conservation Program.

-Zoos Victoria is proud to partner with the Program to support the Program’s YUS Conservation Coffee, a product that generates measurable benefits for both wildlife and people.
+Zoos Victoria is proud to partner with the Program to support the YUS Conservation Coffee, a product that generates measurable benefits for both wildlife and people.
 Upon joining the Coffee Program, villagers pledge land to the YUS Conservation Area, increasing wildlife and habitat protection.
 In turn, local people gain increased access to healthcare and education.
 The YUS coffee is now an integral feature of Zoos Victoria’s Coffee for Wildlife campaign, which engages Victorians in conservation of wildlife and wild places through coffee.